 The piece discusses an important problem as it exists today: cyberbullying and online harassment, and the price survivors continue to pay for their courage in speaking out.

-Cyberbullying of victims merely represents a contemporary approach to an age-old tactic: silencing survivors through abuse.
+Cyberbullying of victims merely represents a new approach to an age-old tactic: silencing survivors.